alexdevero/alex-devero-blog/__drafts__/draft--asynchronous-javascript.md

   }, 2000)
 })

-// Create a function that uses Promise to process the API data function processAPIData() {
+// Create a function to process the API data function processAPIData() {
   // Show notification about processing data console.log('Data processed.')
 }

-// Function that uses Promise to read the API data function readTheData() {
+// Create a function to read the API data function readTheData() {
   // Process received data
   console.log('Reading the data.')